Godzilla (dir. Gareth Edwards, 2014) – Humanity stands defenseless against monsters on a nuclear diet, rampaging through the city.

 Devoid of jocund fun, Godzilla immerses in dark realism but lacks the depth to sustain credibility.
 Even against dystopian landscapes of rampant carnage, low stakes deeply frustrate, when danger only reaches as far as background characters.
 With a resolution that equate their actions to an exercise in futility, man’s follies seem of little consequence.

 Only serving to thread the action, the sparse human plot leaves very little to invest in emotionally and hence loosens the thriller by a few knots.
-But there is no doubt that Godzilla would have otherwise been thoroughly intense and immensely entertaining with its visual majesty.
+But there is no doubt that Godzilla is an otherwise thoroughly intense and immense entertainment, glorious in its visual majesty.